StevenChangzx/DSIF-SG-7/Project 3/README.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Project 3: Web APIs & NLP

 ### Description

-In week four we've learned about a few different classifiers.
-In week five we'll learn about webscraping, APIs, and Natural Language Processing (NLP).
-This project will put those skills to the test.

-For project 3, your goal is two-fold:
+For project 3, my goal is two-fold:
 1. Using [Pushshift's](https://github.com/pushshift/api) API, you'll collect posts from two subreddits of your choosing.
-2. You'll then use NLP to train a classifier on which subreddit a given post came from.
+2. Using NLP to train a classifier on which subreddit a given post came from.
 This is a binary classification problem.

-#### About the API

-Pushshift's API is fairly straightforward.
-For example, if I want the posts from [`/r/boardgames`](https://www.reddit.com/r/boardgames), all I have to do is use the following url: https://api.pushshift.io/reddit/search/submission?subreddit=boardgames

-To help you get started, we have a primer video on how to use the API: https://youtu.be/AcrjEWsMi_E

-**NOTE:** Pushshift now limits you to 100 posts per request (no longer the 500 in the screencast).

 ---